Clinical Microbiology Made Ridiculously Simple

 3) Concentrate more on clinical and infectious disease issues that are both interesting and vital to the actual practice of medicine

-4) Create a conceptual, organized approach to the organisms studied so the student relies less on memory (like Sketchy which is entirely memory based!) and more on logical pathophysiology.
+4) Create a conceptual, organized approach to the organisms studied so the student relies less on memory (unlike Sketchy which is only memory based) and more on logical pathophysiology.

 This last point is CRUCIAL!!!
 If there were no tests that required memorization in medical school, Sketchy would be obsolete as they are based on memorization, NOT understanding.
 This leads to a real life problem: When you need to conceptually and logically understand a patient's illness and speak to this patient or their family, a cute little memory trick from Sketchy will not get you very far.